Microfluidics for Biomedical Innovation 2025

 The location of the conference in Shatin, Hong Kong enables easy access for participants from the Science Park plus participants from around the world given the excellent connections Hong Kong offers to the rest of the world.

-SelectBIO is honoured that Professor Anderson Shum, City UHK, is serving as Conference Chairperson.
+SelectBIO is honoured that Professor Anderson Shum, Vice President of Research at City UHK, is serving as Conference Chairperson.

 Abstract Submission for Oral Presentations & Posters